chazzka/clanekforest/clanek.md

 Despite its famousness, there are a few drawbacks.

-First,  the outlier detection approach is not capable to completely isolate out all of the anomalies.
+First, the major challenge is setting the contamination parameter itself. the outlier detection approach is not capable to completely isolate out all of the anomalies.
 For this experiment, we prepared a dataset containing 25% anomalies and tested the behavior of the Isolation Forest, with contamination parameter set to 0.25 (=25% anomalies).
 The result of the experiment shows Figure X.

 ![](https://raw.githubusercontent.com/chazzka/clanekcluster/08bbb4857eb5ff788c6c2b32c7cd918bcc6519b5/code/figures/isolation1.svg)
 > Figure X, Isolation Forest with 25% of contamination.